-Washington Gas has been engaged in the natural gas distribution business since 1848 and provides regulated gas distribution services to end users in the District of Columbia, Maryland and Virginia.
-The utility has approximately 1.2 million customers across these three jurisdictions: District of Columbia (~165,000; 13 percent), Maryland (~515,000; 42 percent), and Virginia (~553,000; 45 percent).
+Washington Gas has been engaged in the natural gas distribution business since 1848 and provides regulated gas distribution services to end users in D.C., Maryland, and Virginia.
+The utility has approximately 1.2 million customers across these three jurisdictions: D.C. (~164,000; 13 percent), Maryland (~518,000; 42 percent), and Virginia (~557,000; 45 percent).
 Washington Gas operations are such that the loss of any one customer or group of customers would not have a significant adverse effect on its business.